 In February 2018, The Leonardo DiCaprio Foundation decided to fund the replacement of all 309 incandescent light bulbs with LED bulbs in order to mark the 10th anniversary of Urban Light.
 This conversion to environmental bulbs ensures that the work of art will continue to be bright, accessible and environmentally friendly for future generations.

-Leonardo DiCaprio also said a thing or two about his foundation’s decision to support the Burden’s installation:
+Leonardo DiCaprio also said a thing or two about his foundation’s decision to support the Burden’s artwork:

 Unveiling the Urban Light Installation and Its Meaning to Los Angeles